annarider/odin-tic-tac-toe/README.md

 -- initialize variables
 -- gets the board's state to help Game class display board -- set a board position with a game piece (X or O)
--- check board state for gameover? (if full, empty, winner) -- checks for winner, empty, full states
+-- check board state for gameover? (if empty, winner, full) -- checks for empty, then winner, then full states
 -- checks if player's choice is a valid move? (position is available?)

 Player class